syslogic/gpr-maintenance-gradle-plugin/README.md

  ---

-This Gradle plugin was inspired by a [discussion](https://github.com/orgs/community/discussions/149386#discussioncomment-14017558).
+This Gradle plugin was inspired by this [discussion](https://github.com/orgs/community/discussions/149386#discussioncomment-14017558) and it may count as another GitHub Developer Program contribution, as it is built for and with GitHub API.
-And it may well count as another one GitHub Developer Program contribution, as it is built for and with GitHub API.
+It is also being used in this repository's workflow: [`androidx-github`](https://github.com/syslogic/androidx-github).
-I'm using it in another GitHub one workflow: [`androidx-github`](https://github.com/syslogic/androidx-github)
+I've recycled some of the models from the Android Java implementation, as they're merely the same.

 ### Features